wander1ust/sperax-docs-ui/README.md

 The core template (backbone) of this project is powered by a third party open source software provider (Facebook™), and is used, modified, and published with permission under the [MIT license](https://github.com/facebook/docusaurus/blob/main/LICENSE).
 JPG images in `static/img` are Unsplash photos, which are free to download, use, modify, and distribute under the [Unsplash license](https://unsplash.com/license).
 The name, "Sperax", along with the Sperax blockchain company logo (retrieved from the company's website) are used strictly in accordance with the guidelines, only within the context of the hackathon.

 This project was created with the sole purpose of submitting to the 'Sperax USD Docs Navigation UI' contest.
-Parts of this code were authored and refactored by a non-developer whose knowledge on web dev and React.js is limited to a [React crash course video](https://youtube.com/watch?v=sBws8MSXN7A), an unhealthy amount of DuckDuckGo-ing, and random trial & error.
+Parts of this code were authored and refactored by a non-developer whose knowledge on web development and React.js is limited to a [React crash course video](https://youtube.com/watch?v=sBws8MSXN7A), an unhealthy amount of DuckDuckGo-ing, random online tutorials, and trial & error.
 This explains the difficult to decipher spaghetti code that is ~~potentially~~ likely riddled with bugs and inefficient algos.
 A list of known bugs are documented in `bugs.txt`.
 Any file containing code written by the author is marked with a red octagonal stop sign emoji 🛑 at the top as fair warning.
 Accept or use at your own risk and discretion.

 __